De Kai Professor, Musician

 ReOrientate performance Para Limes Institute "East of West, West of East", Singapore, 18 Oct 2016

 ReOrientate performance + Do You Speak Pentatonic?
-The Multilinguality of Music TEDxWanChai, Aug 2014
+The Multilinguality of Music TEDxWanChai, Hong Kong, Aug 2014

 The gypsies' epic Silk Road and Mediterranean migrations anchor the axis of ReOrientate's exploration of cultural resonances from East to West.
 Featuring multilingual songs—Chinese, Hindi, English, Punjabi, Turkish, Spanish—ReOrientate seeks common languages among the diverse traditions' complex rhythms and scales.